 Roxanne \rox(an)-ne\ as a girls' name is pronounced roks-ANN.
 It is of Persian origin, and the meaning of Roxanne is "dawn".
 Roxandra is a contemporary blend of Roxane and Alexandra, appropriate since Roxane was the Persian princess Alexander the Great married during his travels of conquest.
 Roxane is the heroine of Rostand's play "Cyrano de Bergerac".

 Roxanne▼ has 22 variants: Oksana, Oksanna, Roksanne, Roxana▼, Roxana▼, Roxandra, Roxane▼, Roxann▼, Roxanna▼, Roxeena, Roxene, Roxey, Roxi, Roxiane, Roxianne, Roxie▼, Roxine, Roxy, Roxyanna, Ruksana, Ruksane and Ruksanna.

-For more information, see also the related girl name Rexanne.
+For more on this name, see also the related girl name Rexanne.